 The implications of this are as follows:

-(1) You will not be able to send cryptocurrencies from one Kraken account to another.
+(1) Kraken-to-Kraken transfers: You will not be able to send cryptocurrencies from one Kraken account to another.

-(2) You will not be able to receive airdrops, potential or proposed forks, or ICO tokens on your Kraken account.
-Click here for more information.
+(2) Airdrops, Forks, & ICOs: You will not be able to receive airdrops, potential or proposed forks, or ICO tokens on your Kraken account.

-(3) Do not attempt to withdraw digital assets from Kraken if ownership of the sending address is relevant to the transaction.
+(3) Withdrawals & Smart Contracts: Do not attempt to withdraw digital assets from Kraken if ownership of the sending address is relevant to the transaction.
 For example, if you're depositing into an Initial Coin Offering (ICO) address, Kraken's hot wallet will be the depositor and not your personal Kraken deposit address.
 You will not be able to receive those ICO tokens.

 (4) Withdrawals & Returns: If you withdraw digital assets from Kraken to a third party that returns the withdrawal to the address from which it was sent, those assets will not be recoverable by Kraken.
 Please take the relevant steps to prevent your funds from being sent to addresses that are not listed on the deposit page of your account.

 (5) Deposits: If you deposit to a Kraken address that is not listed on your deposit page, it will not be possible for us to return the funds.
 It is your responsibility to ensure that the address to which you are depositing is listed on your deposit page, and that you are sending the correct cryptocurrency to it.